-By completin g this course online you can save time and money.
-The online course cost less be cause it requires less time and staffing to process your records and we pass that savings on to you.
-If you want to complete this course online Click Here then enter the answers that you entered on your completed answer sheet into the online quiz.
+• By completing the the online quiz and making your payment online you can save time and money over mailing your answers and payment.
+This is because it requires less time and staffing to process your records and we pass the savings on to you .
+If you want to complete t his course online Click Here then enter the answers that you entered on your completed answer sheet into the online quiz.